scorpiodiagrams/scorpio_docs/wiki/blueprints.md

 Scorpio diagrams aims to work with large complex diagrams, not just small hand crafted ones.
 Currently the system for selecting and styling lines is too labour intensive for larger diagrams.

 > #UFO(I plan that in a future Scorpio you will be able to style lines based on what they represent.
 So for example you'll be able to dynamically highlight a particular path through a large network.
 That's future work and needs more design.)

-I plan to combine the narrow and wide line systems, to put them on the same footing.